MicroStrategy/rest-api-docs/docs/common-workflows/manage-project-settings.md

 Response Code: 200 (Success: OK)

-## Update a Part of the Setting Values for a Specific Project
+## Update a part of the setting values for a specific project

 Endpoint: `PATCH /api/v2/projects/{projectId}/settings`